Flourick/PythonCollection/README.md

 Discord bot that show the amount of players on minecraft server of your choice.
 Also has a '/status' command that shows more detailed server information (current players, version and favicon) the message also gets automatically deleted after a minute.
 Inspired by this: https://github.com/tedztar/mcstatusbot

 You need two additional python packages: `mcstatus` and `discord.py`

+### IMAPDownloader

+Downloads all emails from given email account through IMAP in eml format.
+Configuration is on top of the script.
+Creates a directory structure with all the emails in their corresponding mailboxes, you can optionally let it zip for you after it finishes downloading.

+You need an additional python package: `imap_tools`